Code-Boneyard/sutro-ui/README.md

 # Sutro UI
-This package contains the primary styling for Sutro Analytics Cloud Platform.
+This package contains the primary styling for EstiBase Cloud Platform.

 ---

+Sutro UI Requires Angular Material & Flex Layout to be installed

 > Here is a block quote